easybuilders/easybuild-tutorial/docs/2022-CSC_and_LO/1_Intro/1_04_LUMI_software_stack.md

 ## The ``partition`` module

-The ``LUMI`` module currently supports four partition modules, but that number may be reduced in the future:
+The ``LUMI`` module currently supports five partition modules, but that number may be reduced in the future:

 | Partition         | CPU target            | Accelerator                 |